Forest fires: access restored to certain territories as of June 11 | Details

 • Meeting place: Discovery and Visitors Centre (Southern sector)

-• Duration: between 60 and 90 minutes, depending on the walking pace
+• Duration: 90 minutes, depending on the walking pace

 • Free of charge